You know what one of the pain points of browsing with a mobile phone is?

 Many sites will benefit from this technique, but not all.
 Some sites have specific loading patterns that any screen anchoring won’t help much at all.
-In fact, if you’re a developer, you can even tell Chrome to ignore this technique altogether by using the following CSS trick:
+In fact, if you’re a developer, you can even tell your browser to ignore this technique altogether by using the following CSS trick:

 It’s that easy.

-According to Steve Kobe’s post on the Chrome Blog, there’s an average of three jumps per pageview.
+According to Steve Kobe’s post on the Official Chromium Blog, there’s an average of three jumps per pageview.
 That’s a lot.

 But he states they’re getting better, so maybe this anchoring method will help.